 Ok, granted, so you might be rifling through a rail of last-season goods, but who can say no to designer gear at a fraction of the original price?
 ‘Fashion trends’ is a term made up by high-profile designers who want to help you to justify spending your hard-earned wages on their overly expensive designs.
 And for what?
 So you can wear it for a year before it’s declared as ‘so last season’ and you casually toss it in the ‘for charity’ pile?

 Whether you’re looking for a frilly t-shirt, short shorts, a lace cardigan or even sunglasses and a summer hat, don’t be embarrassed to shop at a discount.
 Instead, be proud that you’re treating yourself while donating money to charity.
 You might even find something brand new with the price tag still on it!
 Sometimes the tag will say £10 and the shop will be selling it for £5… And no, the shop assistants won’t have made a mistake.
-Anything is possible when browsing charity shops… your new favourite dress and heels might be just around the corner!
-And you’ll know the money is all going towards a good cause, whether health-related, age-related or disability-related… it’s all good.
+Anything is possible when browsing charity shops… your new favourite dress and heels might be around the corner!
+Or maybe you’ll find a hilarious jumpsuit just waiting to be worn to a dress up party… And you’ll know the money is all going towards a good cause, whether health-related, age-related or disability-related… it’s all good.

 SEARCH FOR BRAND NEW DONATIONS

 If you live in a high-income area or will be visiting one, make time to visit a couple of the local charity shops.
 Designer outfits at a not-so-designer cost?
 Yes, please!
 Remember though, it’s not only rich people who donate things that they’ve never actually worn – many charity shops actually receive donations from shops themselves.